Morocco Destination Guide

 Sahara Desert

-Experience the magical landscape of the world's largest hot desert with its endless golden dunes.
+Experience the magical landscape of the world's largest hot desert, home to its endless golden dunes.

 Desert Highlights: